SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/make-CEO-project.md

         - Hold the SHIFT-key down and draw a box to zoom in.
         - The coordinate boxes will populate once the box is drawn and you let your mouse key go.
 Coordinates are displayed in lat/long using WGS84 EPSG:4326.
     - You can also manually enter your Boundary Coordinates into the boxes provided.
     - The third approach is to upload a project boundary shapefile.
-To use this option, click on the 'Upload project boundary' button.
-Navigate to your file, and click 'Open' .
+To use this option, click on `Upload project boundary`.
+Navigate to your file, and click `Open` .
 Your shapefile should be a zipped folder with the requisite shapefile component pieces (.shp, .prj, etc.).
 Once you click open, you should see the File: text populate with your file name and your project boundary appear in the Collection Map Preview pane.
         - *Note, if you have multi-part polygons each one will be assigned the number of plots indicated.
 This is indicated in the green text.*
         - This is different from using the SHP File option for the Spatial Distribution, where each point or polygon in your shape file will be a different Plot, which can contain one or more sample points that will be interpreted by one individual.
 3. Given your selections for the details of the auto generated distribution, such as plot number, plot spacing, and plot width, CEO will provide an estimate of how many plots will be generated for your project based on your sampling design.